nvitawat/Pet-Shop-Potential-Area/README.md

 # Pet-Shop-Potential-Area
-Find potential area in Bangkok to open pet shop by use the data from foursquare
+Find potential area in Bangkok to open pet shop by use the data from foursquare and location index